allanalberts/Fighting-Fraud-With-Graph-Theory/README.md

 <img src="/images/example2.png" alt="drawing" width="300"/>

-The network surrounding a fraudster who is manipulating his ratings is structured different from the activity that is generated from a normal user.Interactions between users can be quantified and then compared with normal OTC interations to identify anomalies indicative of fraudulently boosted ratings.
+The network surrounding a fraudster who is manipulating his ratings is structured different from the activity that is generated from a normal user.
+Interactions between users can be quantified and then compared with normal OTC interations to identify anomalies indicative of fraudulently boosted ratings.
 Graph theory components for this type of analyis can be grouped into **Triads** and **Measures of Centrality**

 ### Traids
 In graph theory, triads are groups of 3 nodes that are interlinked in some way.
 Triads in our case would be users that are linked by the ratings that they give each other.
-In a directional graph there are 16 different possible configuratios of triads.
+In a directional graph there are 16 different possible configurations of triads.

 <img src="/images/triads.png" alt="drawing" width="700"/>